 How Much Does Air Duct Cleaning Cost?

-If you’re concerned about the air quality inside your home, the Environmental Protection Agency (EPA) says that most of the dust and dirt inside of air ducts adheres to the sides of the ducts and don’t necessarily enter the home where you can breathe it.
+Air ducts help circulate warm or cold air into a home from its HVAC system, but along with that air is plenty of dust and dirt.
+According to the Environmental Protection Agency (EPA), most of the dust and dirt inside air ducts adheres to the sides of the home’s air ducts and doesn’t necessarily enter the home where it can be breathed; however, a build-up of dust and dirt can eventually affect the air quality in the home.
 The EPA recommends that duct cleaning is needed when there is visible mold growth within the air ducts or on other sections of the heating and cooling system.
-Some other important reasons for air duct cleaning are if the ducts show evidence of an insect or rodent infestation; if the ducts are visibly clogged with dust, dirt, and debris; or if dust and particulates are being released into the living space where they can be inhaled.
+Some other important reasons to consider air duct cleaning are if the ducts show evidence of an insect or rodent infestation; if the ducts are visibly clogged with dust, dirt, and debris; or if dust and particulates are being released into the living space where they can be inhaled.

 Factors in Calculating Air Duct Cleaning Cost

 There are different materials, tools, and cleaning methods for foam board, fiberglass, flex, or rigid ducts.
 Foam board or fiberglass ducts can be cleaned with contact vacuuming, air washing, or power brushing.
 Flex ductwork requires specialized equipment, and not every company may offer the service.
-Rigid ductwork is more straightforward to clean, and virtually every duct cleaning company should offer the service.
+Rigid ductwork is more straightforward to clean, and virtually every duct cleaning company will offer the service.

 Number of Vents